Jesiontrop/CriminalIntent/README.md

 # CriminalIntent
-List of crimes of work colleagues
+Android application showing the list of crimes of colleagues at work
 ## Crime List

 ![](images/CrimeList.png)